gsouton/task-simCorp/README.md

 │   │   Program.cs // parse argument and open file
 │
 └───library
-│   │   WordCounter.cs // functions to count words from line in a file
+│   │   WordCounter.cs // functions to count words from a file
 │
 └───library-test
 │   │   WordCounterTests.cs